microsoft/vcpkg-docs/vcpkg/users/classic-mode.md

 ---
 # Classic mode

-vcpkg has two primary modes of operation - Classic mode and [Manifest mode](manifests.md).
+vcpkg has two modes for consuming packages - Classic mode and [Manifest mode](manifests.md).
 For most users, we recommend Manifest mode.

 In Classic mode, vcpkg maintains a central *installed tree* inside the vcpkg instance built up by individual [`vcpkg install`](../commands/install.md) and [`vcpkg remove`](../commands/remove.md) commands.
 This central set of packages can then be shared by any number of projects.